webpack/webpack.js.org/src/content/guides/public-path.md

 ### On The Fly

 Another possible use case is to set the `publicPath` on the fly. webpack exposes a global variable called `__webpack_public_path__` that allows you to do that.
-So, in your application's entry point, you can simply do this:
+So, in your application's entry point, you can do this:

 ```js
 __webpack_public_path__ = process.env.ASSET_PATH;